-The Gambrell Faculty Fellows program announced its third cohort of researchers
+The Gambrell Faculty Fellows Program names its fifth cohort of researchers

-- Third Gambrell Faculty Fellows Cohort: Closing the racial wealth gap, understanding Black women's resilience, bridging the digital divide and making the transit system work for everyone.
+- Third Gambrell Faculty Fellows Cohort: Closing the racial wealth gap, understanding Black women's resilience, bridging the digital divide and making the transit system work for everyone (August 2021)

 Recently published research from Gambrell Faculty Fellows